 If you’re a camper or campervanner who usually opts for a pitch with electricity, you can make the most of your hook-up with a portable stove – from Remoska to induction hobs and even a portable microwave.

-Of the ones we’ve seen, it’s probably best to go for a single hob.
+Of the electric hotplates we’ve seen, it’s probably best to go for a single hob.
 That’s because running two plates at once will usually take you to 2500 watts or more.
 Have a look at the electricity info at the end of this article for more on why that matters.

 There are few stoves as neat and easy to clean as an induction hob, and we’ve found some cheap portable ones that would be perfect for a campervan or even a tent on a site with hook-up.
 These hobs work by magic…almost.

 Actually, they use a flat ceramic or glass plate with an electromagnetic coil underneath.
 The surface itself doesn’t get hot, but the bottom of any iron or stainless steel pan placed on it does heat up.
 It makes for more efficient and faster cooking, plus it’s safer in a small space because, once your pan’s removed, there’s no hot surface.

 They’re slim, light and come with a choice of one or two plates (though using remember that using two at once may take you above the wattage your site or sockets can cope with).
 Best of all, you can buy one for under £30.